 When I last saw Adam he was a young boy basically growing up at the ashram of Sri Ramana and it is there where the two of us met.
 In reminiscing about our childhood he brought up the fact that the two of us had circumabulated the holy hill of Arunachala together.
 He said some years before he had been contacted by a man of deep spiritual attainment by the name of William Samuel and that Samuel recalled the two of us along with himself and Osborne's mother and a few others had performed Giri Valam, circumambulation of Arunachala.

-At the time of the circumabulation Samuel was a U.S. Army captain imbedded as an advisor in Chiang Kai-shek's Nationalist Chinese Army, the military arm of the Kuomintang (KMT), fighting with them during World War II primarily in western China.
-Late in the war he had crossed through Burma into India for some undisclosed reason, ending up for a week or two, unrelated in any fashion to his military duties, but most likely R & R, at the ashram of Sri Ramana.
+At the time of the circumabulation Samuel was a U.S. Army officer imbedded as an advisor in Chiang Kai-shek's Nationalist Chinese Army, the military arm of the Kuomintang (KMT), fighting with them under General Joseph Stilwell during World War II primarily in western China.
+Late in the war Samuel crossed through Burma into India for reason that have been pretty much summed up in the Japanese Invasion of Burma During World War II, ending up for a week or two, unrelated in any fashion to his military duties, but most likely R & R, at the ashram of Sri Ramana.
 In general conversation he related to Osborne that the circumabulation occurred on the night of the full moon in April of 1944.
 In all the time that passed since having been refreshed that I had been at the ashram as a young boy, Osborne telling me of Samuel's comments was the first time I ever had a concrete day and date pinpointing when I was actually there.

 In April 1944 the moon was full on Saturday April 8th.
 That would put me still at the ashram proper in early April, but on my way home onboard a ship in the Indian Ocean, by previous reckoning as figured out in British Ship MV Tulagi, toward the end of May, 1944 and most likely back in the states sometime in June, 1944.